 Family life in Steamboat is different from family living anywhere else.
 Something "normal" here can seem improbable or even vacation-worthy for people growing up in most other places.
 It can be anything from the weather we have, powder days, or easy access to mountain biking and outdoor activities all year round.
 They or their friends and likely their coaches ski raced in the US Ski Team or Olympics, they might be used to seeing elk or bear in the backyard, or have done skate skiing on the pass in October as a part of their "normal" routine here in Steamboat.

 Kids here grow up to be extraordinary athletes with values that center on enjoying the outdoors as much as possible and having enough diligence to succeed in a town where everyone wants them to succeed.
 The proverb "it takes a village to raise a child" is embraced in 'The Boat,' as one of the community's main focuses is the prosperity of youth.

 Below you'll find a list of main reasons that contribute to the success of kids growing up in Steamboat Springs:

 Winter Sports Club

-My friends from high school and I regularly find ourselves doing something that is cool and unique compared to others that we meet.
-Not to mention if we ever need something someone always knows a friend of a friend in Steamboat that can help us.
+My friends from high school and I regularly find ourselves doing something cool and unique compared to others that we meet.
+Not to mention if we ever need something, someone always knows a friend of a friend in Steamboat that can help us.
 I am so happy I grew up here, and I would not have traded it for the world.